Wednesday, June 23, 2010

 Ian Campbell the noted musician had this to say about this tune:

-Swarbrick] learnt this noble tune from his friend and teacher.
+Dave [Swarbrick] learnt this noble tune from his friend and teacher.
 Beryl Marriott, who, before emigrating to Canada, worked hard for many years, keeping traditional dance music alive in the Midlands of England.
 Dave says it was composed by the late Pipe Major Robertson of the

 Gordon Highlanders, an almost legendary figure in the world of piping, who created many other striking melodies.
 Some of them have had words put to them by Hamish Henderson.